Meet the Veterinary Nurses

 I qualified as a nurse in September 2013 and joined the Wylie team the beginning of 2014.
 Previous to this i worked in London for 25 years as a IT relationship manager.
 I left in 2011 to pursue my dream of becoming a veterinary nurse.
 I have an interest in Canine behaviour and am studying in this area.

 Joined the nursing team in September 2014.
 I qualified as a nurse in 1996 and have worked at various different practices around the local area.

 I started at Wylies in 2012 as a kennel assistant and i have since worked my way up to being a registered nurse.
 I'v always been an animal lover and really enjoy my job!
 I have a particular soft spot for French Bulldogs.

 I started wylies in 2013 as a kennel assistant.
 I am currently in my 2nd of training to become a veterinary nurse.
 I have a variety of different furries at home, including rabbits, guinea pigs and chinchillas.

 I started at Wylies as a Sunday helper in October 2012. i completed my training and become qualified in January 2017.
 I enjoy all aspects of nursing and am the deputy head of dispensary

-I started working for Wylies as a kennel assistant in September 2014.
-Im now a second year student and hoping to qualify soon.
+I started working for Wylies as a kennel assistant in September 2014 and qualified in 2018.

 I joined the Wylies team in July 2014. i am currently in my second year at college.